Faculty of Veterinary Medicine, University of Liège

-The Faculty Veterinary Medicine of the University of Liège (Faculté de médecine vétérinaire de l'Université de Liège), sometimes historically referred to as Cureghem, is a faculty of the University of Liège, established in Liège, Belgium, founded in 1832 as the Royal School of Veterinary Medicine of Cureghem in Brussels.
+The Faculty Veterinary Medicine of the University of Liège (Faculté de médecine vétérinaire de l'Université de Liège), sometimes historically referred to as Cureghem, is a faculty of the University of Liège, established in Liège, Belgium.
+It was founded in 1832 as the Royal School of Veterinary Medicine of Cureghem in Anderlecht, a municipality of Brussels.
 Consistently ranked within the world's top 50 veterinary institutions, it is the oldest veterinary school in Belgium and the only French-speaking institution to provide full veterinary education.

 History

 Brussels

 In 1832, shortly after Belgium's independence, King Leopold I ordered the creation of a commission for the teaching and awarding of official diplomas in veterinary medicine.
 The School of Veterinary Medicine and Rural Economics (École vétérinaire et d'économie rurale) was founded in the centre of the City of Brussels, where the commission was based, on the present site of the Bozar Royal Center for Fine Arts.
-It was transferred to Cureghem, in the district of Anderlecht, Brussels, in 1836 and changed its name to the Royal Veterinary School of Cureghem (École Royale de Médecine vétérinaire de Cureghem).
+It was transferred to Cureghem, in the municipality of Anderlecht, Brussels, in 1836 and changed its name to the Royal Veterinary School of Cureghem (École Royale de Médecine vétérinaire de Cureghem).
 It would remain the only veterinary school in the country for over a century.
 Teaching is done in French.

 Because of its location close to the Senne river, the school has to cope with the many overflows.
 In 1892, the school moved to a specially built campus, still in Anderlecht, consisting of 19 Flemish neo-renaissance buildings.
 These new buildings are connected to each other by cellars equipped with decompression chimneys, preventing the premises from flooding.
 The buildings are also largely covered with lightning rods, because the modern version of these had been invented by Louis Melsens, professor at the Royal School of Cureghem.

 Since 1965 (Law of 9 April), the Veterinary School of Cureghem as well as its more recently established Dutch-speaking counterpart in Ghent were considered as autonomous university faculties.
 Cureghem was then renamed the Faculty of Veterinary Medicine (Faculté de médecine vétérinaire).
 In 1968, government decided to integrate the two existing veterinary schools into universities.
 Only two state universities existed at that time, the State Universities of Ghent and Liège.
 The school administratively joined the University of Liège in 1969, the only French-speaking public university.
 All the universities in Brussels (notably the Free University of Brussels, Saint-Louis University and the University of Louvain) are free subsidized (private) institutions.

 The faculty celebrated its 150th anniversary in 1986.